 In addition to the enhancements to the Risk Management Policy detailed above, the BWX Group also enhanced its reporting to stakeholders on environment, social and governance risks which are detailed in the report on environmental, social and governance risks released in the Annual Report of the Company.
-For additional information about these environmental, social and governance risks, please refer to the Sustainability Report published in the FY21 Annual Report.
+For additional information about these environmental, social and governance risks, please refer to the Sustainability Report to be published as part of the FY21 Annual Report.